Natural Supplements For Depression

-St John’s Wort is a yellow flowered plant and is also known as Hypericum perforatum.
-It has been used for medicinal and treatment purposes for depression, anxiety and sleep disorders for a very long time.
+St John’s Wort is a yellow-flowered plant and is also known as Hypericum perforatum.
+Used for medicinal and treatment purposes for depression, anxiety, and sleep disorders for a very long time.

 Research and studies have shown that the extracts from this plant help regulate mood by increasing the level of certain chemical compounds in the brain.

-It has been found that St John’s Wort is extremely useful in reducing symptoms of mild and moderate depression.
-This medicinal herb is available as a capsule, tea or liquid extract.
+St John’s Wort is extremely useful in reducing symptoms of mild and moderate depression.
+This medicinal herb is available as a capsule, tea, or liquid extract.

-Gamma-aminobutyric acid (GABA) is one of the body’s most important neurotransmitters whose main functions involves inhibition and stress relief.
-This neurotransmitter plays an important role in calming the nervous system.
+Gamma-aminobutyric acid (GABA) is one of the body’s most essential neurotransmitters whose main functions involve inhibition and stress relief.
+This neurotransmitter plays a vital role in calming the nervous system.